IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 ### Taking action

-`Action:` Follow the steps to take action.
+Follow the steps to take action on resolving the asset health issues and risks you have uncovered.

 1. Scroll the screen up until you see the `PMPDEVICE003` and click `Actions` and select `Create Service Request`.
 ![Create service request](/img/apm_8.7/healthscoring_77.png)

 2. Type the following and select priority as `High`.
 Create the ticket by clicking on `Create`.

   - Summary: Test Summary
   - Description: Test Description

 ![Create service request](/img/apm_8.7/healthscoring_78.png)